-Contrary to what it sounds like Shared Ownership doesn’t mean that the homeowner will be physically sharing their property with anyone else (although some do choose to).
+Contrary to what it sounds like Shared Ownership doesn't mean that you be physically sharing your property with anyone else (although some do choose to).

 Established back in the 1980's - a time of soaring house prices - it gave people who would otherwise be excluded from home ownership the chance to buy a share of a property.
 Typically most schemes are offered through Housing Associations with the property being within one of their existing developments or obtained on the open market.

-The homeowner buys a share of the property – anything from 25% to75% – and pays rent on the remainder.
+You buy a share of the property - anything from 25% to75% - and pay rent on the remainder.
 So, Shared Ownership is a viable, tried and tested option.